xorbitsai/inference/doc/source/getting_started/troubleshooting.rst

 Does Xinference support setting up a chat model for embeddings?
 ===============================================================

-It used to, but since the embedding performance of LLMs was poor, the feature has been removed to prevent misuse.
+It used to.
+But since the embedding performance of LLMs was poor, the feature has been removed to prevent misuse.